PharaohTools/ptconfigure/README.md

 or on Windows ...

-git clone http://git.pharaohtools.com/git/phpengine/cleopatra.git && php cleopatra/install-silent
+git clone http://git.pharaohtools.com/git/phpengine/cleopatra.git && php cleopatra\install-silent

 If you need to